-A mortgage is a type of loan that you can use to buy or refinance a home.
+A simple definition of a mortgage is a type of loan you can use to buy or refinance a home.
+Mortgages are also referred to as “mortgage loans.”
 Mortgages are a way to buy a home without having all the cash upfront.

 What’s The Difference Between A Loan And A Mortgage?